photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 docker-compose exec photoprism photoprism import
 ```

-For a list of commands and config options run
+For a list of commands and config options run:

 ```
 docker-compose exec photoprism photoprism help